syntro-opensource/silverstripe-seo/docs/en/01_Title.md

 ```

 Both versions are not ideal to give the editor an incentive to set a meaningful
 title with the correct length when creating the page.
-Aditionally, the stock
+Aditionally, the pagename
-Title field is often used in the page layout itself, where a lengthy SEO-tailored
+field is often used in the page layout itself, where a lengthy SEO-tailored
-title is not useful.
+title would not be useful.

 ## How to Control Title
 This Module by default uses a template to generate a title from a meta title